-Here’s a handy guide on how to manage your New Year budget.
+Here’s a handy 5 step guide on how to manage your New Year budget.

-An annual budget can be a bit daunting, so it’s best to start by breaking it down into more manageable chunks.
+Setting an annual budget can be a bit daunting, so start by breaking it down into more manageable chunks.
 If you’re paid monthly, for example, it makes sense to break down your budget into 12 detailed monthly plans.
 You'll then need to break down your expenses and other income into monthly increments.
+Don't just include the things you pay each month - add in the big bills you pay once a year.
 For example, if you pay your car registration yearly, divide the amount by 12 so you know how much you need to save each month.

 It can be harder to keep track of what you spend, but perhaps start with the big bills, like car registration, electricity bills and loans.
 For everyday expenses, try keeping track of everything you spend over a week or two.
 It’s easy to forget to add in that extra coffee each day, but this way you can see exactly where your money goes.
 This handy budget planner from MoneySmart may be helpful in making sure you don’t miss anything.

 Once you know what you earn and spend, you’ll want to factor in your savings goals.
-So if you're trying to save a deposit for a home loan, put down how much you’d like to have by the end of the year, and divide this by 12 to give you a monthly savings target.
-You can then add this amount to your budget.
-If you plan to set this amount aside in a savings account, you may also earn interest on it, so don’t forget to add that in.
-You can work out what this may be by using our savings calculator.
-If you're planning to take the leap and buy a home this year, you’ll need to add your expected home loan repayments into your budget as well.
+For example, if you're trying to save for a deposit to buy a home, put down how much you’d need to have by the end of the year, and divide this by 12 to give you a monthly savings target.
+Remember to add in the interest you could potentially earn over time by putting the required amount aside in a savings account, you can work out what this might look like by using our savings calculator here.
+It is also a good idea to add your expected home loan repayments into your budget if you're planning to take a leap and buy a home this year.
+For more effective home deposit saving strategies click here.

-Once you’ve completed all these steps, it's important to stand back and view your budget through a realistic lens.
+Once you’ve completed all these steps, it's important to step back and view your budget through a realistic lens.
 If you’re planning to cut down your spending so you can save more, ensure your plans are achievable.
-If there’s no room for that unexpected expense or occasional movie, it may be challenging for you to stick to your budget.
+If there’s no room for that unexpected expense or occasional movie night, it may be challenging for you to stick to your budget.